 With others it might just be because a certain performance made me laugh or it came along at a time in my life where it impacted me in a way that neither they (Nor I) never could have foreseen.
 For many its going to be people whom I have always wanted to work with creatively but now feel that window is closing and even though I may not get to work with them, I still want them to know how much their work meant to me over the years and had continued to inspire me in my own efforts.
 The genesis for this idea started as a result of something that happened almost a couple of decades earlier.
 Around the time Peter Jackson's 'The Fellowship of The Ring' - was released, I had been very ill battling some serious health issues and I was told (Somewhat erroneously as it turned out!) that it was extremely doubtful that I would be around to see the other two movies in the trilogy.
 So I wrote to Peter Jackson, thanking him for such a wonderful film and the fact that I had yet to see the sequels would remain a driving motivation to ensure I lived long enough to do so.
 (And so I did, and I have written to him since, to thank him again and also dedicated my first novel after him and Fran Walsh who wrote the trilogy with him.)

 I think all creatives hope their work will have an emotional impact on their target audience but aren't always aware of its direct effect on the individual unless, well, they hear it from them directly.
 I am aware this can be less important to some actors and filmmakers, than to others but I've personally, always loved hearing from people who have been impacted by my own modest contributions to the creative forums of Film & Theatre.
 What is the point, after all, of telling a story if no one is going to see it and hopefully be moved by it?
 One of the reasons I admire Quentin Tarantino so much (And I was at the very first UK screening of Reservoir Dogs in the UK at the LFF before most people had even heard of him.) is that his films are always extensively discussed and debated and love him or hate him, anyone who can generate such debate over their work, is a skill of itself.
-I've followed his work pretty avidly from day one and even though I don't like every single film of his, he is a film maker who of my generation who has had a huge impact in his life time, so I think he will be another on the list.
+I've followed his work pretty avidly from day one and even I love some of his films more than others, he is a film maker who of my generation who has had a huge impact in his life time, so I think he will be another on the list.

 One of the first people who made me really think about how film making and acting/performance would impact the viewer and their emotions was the late actor Richard Burton.